fjp/fjp.github.io/collections/_posts/ros/2020-03-13-ros-controls.md

 #### The Control Loop Extended

+Let's now look at the complete control loop used in ROS control's framework:

 <figure class="half">
   <a href="/assets/ros/ros-control/control-loop-extended.png"><img src="/assets/ros/ros-control/control-loop-extended.png.png"></a>
     <figcaption>The extended control loop (Source: <a href="http://wiki.ros.org/ros_control">ROS.org ros_control</a>).</figcaption>
 </figure>

+With this extended control loop we can make use of mechanical transmissions, take care of joint limits and provide emergency stops.

+##### Mechanical Transmissions

+If your hardware doesn't take care of mechnaical transmissions by itself than we have to do this in software.

 ## Reference